Conditions for Regional Frequency Stability in Power System Scheduling -- Part II: Application to Unit Commitment: Case studies

 \subsection{Where to procure inertia and response?}

-This section has the aim of answering the following question: depending on the cost of inertia and response in each region, \textit{where should these services be procured?} To do so, we run a sensitivity analysis by adding an explicit cost penalty to inertia and response in each region: although no explicit cost for these services is needed in the SUC, as explained in Section~\ref{sectionSUC}, adding an explicit cost in this section allows to isolate the effect of a higher cost for inertia or PFR on the eventual volumes procured in each region.
-In the base case this penalty is of $\textrm{\pounds}250/\textrm{MW}$ for PFR and $\textrm{\pounds}5/\textrm{MW}\cdot \textrm{s}$ for inertia, which roughly correspond to the cost of procuring these services during periods of low net-demand.
+This section has the aim of answering the following question: depending on the cost of inertia and response in each region, \textit{where should these services be procured?} To do so, we run a sensitivity analysis by adding an explicit cost penalty to inertia and response in each region, which in the base case is of $\textrm{\pounds}250/\textrm{MW}$ for PFR and $\textrm{\pounds}5/\textrm{MW}\cdot \textrm{s}$ for inertia.
+These values roughly correspond to the cost of procuring these services during periods of low net-demand, when the need for frequency services causes RES curtailment, as explained in Section~\ref{sectionSUC}.
 Then, this base case penalty is doubled in one of regions to understand how the SUC solution changes.
 Again, the SUC is secured against a generation loss of 1.8GW occurring in England.

 The first sensitivity considered is the penalty for inertia in each region, with the results presented in Figs.~\ref{fig:InertiaCost_InertiaVolumes} and \ref{fig:InertiaCost_FRVolumes}.
 These results show that inertia is mostly located in England, since the 1.8GW fault takes place there and therefore inertia located in that region is the most effective means to contain RoCoF in England.
 Fig.~\ref{fig:InertiaCost_InertiaVolumes} also illustrates that, when inertia is twice as expensive in England, the volume of inertia procured in England decreases, and this decrease is compensated by a higher volume of inertia procured in Scotland.
 Note that the total system inertia increases, since inertia in Scotland is less effective to contain the loss in England and therefore more inertia overall is needed.
 Fig.~\ref{fig:InertiaCost_FRVolumes} shows no significant changes on the volumes of PFR procured.